Recap / Game Of Thrones S 3 E 8 Second Sons

-- If I Wanted You Dead...: Danys knows that because Daario is talking (instead of slitting her throat before she can cry out for her guards) means he has no intention of assasinating her.
+- If I Wanted You Dead...: Dany knows Daario has no intention of assassinating her because he is talking, instead of having already slit her throat before she could cry out for her guards.

 - In Love with the Mark: Daario makes no secret of the fact that he has eyes for Dany, and refuses when given the task to kill her.

 - Intimate Healing: Sam gets nervous when Gilly suggests they stay warm by huddling together under her furs.